Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.5.7 =
+* Improved implementation of `Clone` functionality.
+* Moved `Clone` functionality to Bulk Submit page.
+* Fixed changes detection.

+= 1.5.6 =
+* Fixed 'Call to undefined method' potential issue

+= 1.5.5 =
+* Fixed 'Call to undefined method' potential issue

+= 1.5.4 =
+* Added missing dependencies.

 = 1.5.3 =
-* Fixed warning in DOM parser in case content has not well-formed link\images tags.
+* Improved DOM error handling.
-* Improved Search form on Translation Progress screen.
+* Fixed Translation Progress screen search.
-* Changed behavior in case when user excludes all strings from translation.
-Now connector treats such files as completed.
+* Fixed possible issue when all strings are excluded from translation.
-* Fixed issue with links in smarling menu in case wordpress is installed into subfolder.
+* Fixes possible issue when wordpress is installed into subfolder.
-* Small improvements.
+* Small improvements

+== Changelog ==
 = 1.5.2 =
 * Added automatic support for all registered taxonomies.
 Previously needed taxonomy descriptors should be removed.
 * Added automatic support for all registered public custom post types (including relations with taxonomies).
 Previously needed custom post types descriptors should be removed.